WVam/toolscript-docs/FinishCrossExam.md

 # FinishCrossExam (FinCE)
 ---
 ### Description
-Finishes a cross-examination manually.
+Finishes a Cross-examination manually.

 ### Parameters
-This instruction has no parameters.
+This Instruction has no parameters.

 ### Examples:
-#### Example #1: Finishing the current cross-examination.
+#### Example #1: Finishing the current Cross-examination.
 ```
 1:  FinishCrossExam;
 ```

 ### Remarks:
-You cannot chose what cross examination to finish, as there should be only one playing.
-This instruction will end the currently playing cross examination.
+You cannot chose which Cross-examination to finish, as there should be only one playing.
+This instruction will end the currently playing Cross-examination.

 ---
 [Back to overview](index.md)